- The blue screen of death (BSOD) indicates a critical Windows failure, almost always related to hardware, drivers, or low-level software.

 1. Remove new hardware and external peripherals

-If the blue screen started right after connecting something new, Disconnect everything that is not essential: external hard drives, printers, webcams, USB hubs, etc., and leave only keyboard, mouse and screen.
+If the blue screen started right after connecting something new, disconnect everything that is not essential : external drives, printers, webcams, USB hubs, etc., and leave only the keyboard, mouse, and monitor.

 2. Force shutdown and discharge of residual energy

-When your computer gets stuck on the blue screen or freezes, a simple restart may not be enough.
-A classic trick, recommended by several manufacturers, is to perform a Complete shutdown with residual energy discharge.
+When your computer gets stuck on the blue screen or freezes, a simple restart might not be enough.
+A classic trick, recommended by several manufacturers, is to perform a full power-off with residual power discharge.

-To do this, press and hold the power button until the device turns off.
-Disconnect the power cord or remove the removable battery If it's a laptop, wait a few seconds and press the power button again for 15-20 seconds.
-Then, reconnect the power and start the PC normally.
+To do this, press and hold the power button until the computer shuts down, unplug the power cord or remove the battery if it's a laptop, wait a few seconds, and then press and hold the power button again for 15-20 seconds.
+Afterward, plug the power back in and start the PC normally.

 3. Check the Device Manager

-Once you manage to reach the desktop, open the Device administrator (right-click on Start > Device Manager) and check if there are any devices with a yellow warning icon.
+Once you manage to get to the desktop, open Device Manager (right-click on Start > Device Manager) and check if there are any devices with a yellow warning icon.

 4. Make sure there is enough free disk space

-Windows and many applications need a margin of free space for temporary files, virtual memory, and maintenance operations.
-If the disk is almost full, it's more likely to experience crashes and strange errors.
+Windows and many applications need some free space for temporary files, virtual memory, and maintenance operations.
+If the disk is almost full, crashes and strange errors are more likely to occur.

 5. Keep Windows fully updated

-Just because a specific update introduces a bug doesn't mean you should always ignore them.
-In most cases, The latest versions of Windows include fixes for stability issues and improvements for hardware management.
+Just because a specific update introduces a bug doesn't mean you should always ignore it.
+In most cases, the latest versions of Windows include fixes for stability issues and improvements to hardware handling.

-Go to Start > Settings > Windows Update Then click on Check for updates.
-Install everything important, and if there are driver updates offered by Windows Update itself, it's usually a good idea to apply them as well (especially if they are for the chipset, storage, or graphics).
+Go to Start > Settings > Windows Update and click Check for updates.
+Install everything important, and if there are driver updates offered by Windows Update itself, it's usually a good idea to install them as well (especially if they are for the chipset, storage, or graphics).

 6. Reset or restore Windows to a previous state

-If the problem started after a major update or program installation and doesn't go away with any of the above, you can resort to the tools of Windows restoration and recovery.
+If the problem started after a major update or the installation of a program and it doesn't go away with any of the above, you can resort to Windows restoration and recovery tools.

-On one side is System Restorewhich lets you revert to a previous restore point (without affecting your documents, but it will affect drivers and system changes).
-And on the other hand, the options for Reset this PCwhich allow you to reinstall Windows while keeping your files or performing a clean installation.
+On one hand, there's System Restore , which lets you revert to a previous restore point (without affecting your documents, but it can affect drivers and system changes).
+On the other hand, there are the Reset this PC options , which allow you to reinstall Windows while keeping your files or perform a clean installation.

 How to boot into safe mode and work from there

-When the blue screen pops up repeatedly after starting Windows, you need to use safe mode to allow for calm investigation.
-This special boot loads only the minimum system components.
+When the blue screen appears repeatedly after starting Windows, you need to use Safe Mode to investigate further.
+This special boot mode loads only the minimum system components.

-On most modern computers you can force entry to Windows Recovery Environment (WinRE) Interrupting the startup three times in a row: turn it on, wait until you see the Windows logo, and hold down the power button until it turns off.
-On the third attempt, the Automatic Repair screen should appear.
+On most modern computers, you can force entry into the Windows Recovery Environment (WinRE) by interrupting the boot process three times in a row: turn on the computer, wait until you see the Windows logo, and then hold down the power button until it shuts down.
+The Automatic Repair screen should appear on the third attempt.

-From there, enter Advanced Options > Troubleshoot > Advanced Options > Startup Settings and press Restart.
-In the list of options that appears when you start up, choose the option corresponding to Safe mode with networking (usually F5).
+From there, go to Advanced options > Troubleshoot > Advanced options > Startup Settings and click Restart.
+In the list of options that appears when you boot up, choose the option for Safe Mode with Networking (usually F5).

-Once in safe mode, the system is usually much more stable, because It does not load third-party drivers or programs.It is the ideal environment for uninstalling problematic applications, rolling back drivers, scanning for malware, or running file and disk checks.
+Once in safe mode, the system is usually much more stable because it doesn't load third-party drivers or programs .
+It's the ideal environment for uninstalling problematic applications, rolling back drivers, scanning for malware, or running file and disk checks.

 Recommended diagnostic and repair tools

-Windows and major manufacturers (Dell, Lenovo, ASUS, etc.) make it available to you several very useful utilities to locate the cause of the BSOD.
+Windows and major manufacturers (Dell, Lenovo, ASUS, etc.) provide several very useful utilities to help you locate the cause of the BSOD.

 RAM memory check